 In practice, a virtual private server functions pretty much the same way a dedicated server does.
 The main differences between them are: a VPS is defined in software and; it is not a physical ‘bare metal’ machine.

 Although your VPS will share a server with others, the resources available to it (such as memory) are guaranteed.
-This means that your site security and performance are unlikely to be affected by other users on the same server.
+This also means that your site security and performance are unlikely to be affected by other users on the same server.

 VPS Hosting Advantages